Val’s Sweet Cabbage Slaw

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using Stevia or another low-calorie sweetener would make this Sweet Cabbage Slaw with Green Onion and Parsley a great side dish for any low-carb or low-glycemic eating plan, including any phase of the South Beach Diet.
+Using an approved low-calorie sweetener would make this Sweet Cabbage Slaw with Green Onion and Parsley a great side dish for any low-carb or low-glycemic eating plan, including any phase of the South Beach Diet.
 White balsamic vinegar does have some carbs, so this may not work for Keto.

 Find More Recipes Like This One: